 This summer, I’ve been busy tutoring a student, and one of the things his grandmother was concerned about was the fact that he didn’t have a lot of books at home and with little siblings, she wasn’t sure whether things I’d send would be safe.
 Well, I decided that I’d try organizing his lessons on Boom.
 His reading level also made it challenging to find good fit books, so I played with Boom to see if I could make eBooks that he could read on his tablet.
 With each lesson, I record the audio clips (mainly since I’m selling it as a lesson for other teachers, but also for him to have repeated exposure and practice).
 The deck is my plan.
 I start with the story we’re reading, follow with comprehension work, and end with word work which extends to games or other hands on things I have.
 They’ve worked like a dream, and he LOVES them which makes me so happy.
 I send a hard copy home that he can practice with his mom.

 Let’s face it!
 Parents are busy people, and there are times when it’s good to have easy things for kids to do.
 Boom Cards TM can provide just what parents need.
-If a child’s library needs to be restocked, you can simply look for free resources for your child to use, and they’ll even learn something.
+If you’re just starting, you can simply look for free resources for your child to use.
+There are cards for many skills.
 THIS FREEBIE is a sample of my nursery rhymes COW bundle.
 Students read along with me as I read Humpty Dumpty and complete fun activities after.
 It’s one of MANY free resources you can try out.

-Teachers normally work with small groups during the reading and math blocks of the day, and one of the biggest challenges is what do the other kids do?
-Centers can take a long time to set up, but if a teacher has access to iPads or laptops, then center set up is a matter of making the assignments!
-Each child can have up to 40 assignments in their queue, and teachers can have activities waiting in their library for assigning.
+Teachers normally work with small groups during the reading and math blocks of the day.
+One of the biggest challenges is what do the other kids do?
+Centers can take a long time to set up.
+If a teacher has access to iPads or laptops, then center set up is a matter of making the assignments!
+Each child can have up to 40 assignments in their queue.
+This means that teachers can have activities waiting in their library for assigning.
 Teachers can differentiate based on a child’s needs too, and since the activities are self grading, there is always accountability.

 Teachers also have found that Boom Cards work well for assessing student learning.
-Decks can be set up with as few or as many cards as you like, so teachers can create assessments with as many questions as they like.
-The great thing…you get immediate feedback!
+Decks can be set up with as few or as many cards as you like.
+If you need an assessment, you can create your assessments in Boom!
+The great thing for you and your students it that you get immediate feedback!